Sec-Butylbenzene

 sec-Butylbenzene is an organic compound classified as an aromatic hydrocarbon.
 Its structure consists of a benzene ring substituted with a sec-butyl group.
 It is a flammable colorless liquid which is nearly insoluble in water but miscible with organic solvents.

 Production

-sec-Butylbenzene can be produced by the reaction of benzene with either n-butyl alcohol or sec-butyl alcohol in presence of anhydrous aluminium chloride and hydrochloric acid.
+sec-Butylbenzene can be produced by the reaction of benzene with either n-butyl alcohol or sec-butyl alcohol in the presence of anhydrous aluminium chloride and hydrochloric acid.